AryPratap/Semantic-Search-Assignment/README.md

 ### Notebooks
 The this repository consists of two notebooks:-
 - <b>Semantic_Search_Scratch.ipynb</b> : This notebooks includes the implementation of semantic search over vector embeddings from scratch.
-- <b>FAISS_implementation</b> : This is just a reference notebook that contains different semantic search implementations using FAISS library.

-The primary assignment is in the <b>Semantic_Search_Scratch.ipynb</b> and the other one is just for reference.